TwoBitMachines/FlareEngineDocs/docs/html/_sources/player/player.rst.txt

      - Methods

    * - ButtonPressed()
-     - This will set button pressed as true.
+     - This will set input pressed as true.

    * - ButtonHold()
-     - This will set button hold as true.
+     - This will set input hold as true.

    * - ButtonReleased()
-     - This will set button released as true and will set button hold as false.
+     - This will set input released as true and will set input hold as false.

+   * - Holding()
+     - Returns true if the input is being held.

+   * - Pressed()
+     - Returns true if the input is pressed.

+   * - Released()
+     - Returns true if the input is released.

    * - OverrideKeyboardKey (KeyCode newKey)
      - Override the keyboard key.